Business Hub

 How is the EU Green Claims Directive trying to curb greenwashing?

-The directive focuses on curbing "greenwashing" by prescribing strict control and verification standards for environmental claims.
+The directive focuses on curbing greenwashing by prescribing strict control and verification standards for environmental claims.
 The monitoring of these processes is the responsibility of the Member States, which will rely on independent, certified inspection bodies.
 The focus is on protecting consumers, who can use the Green Claims Directive to distinguish which companies are genuinely committed to protecting the environment.

 The most important measures of the EU Green Claims Directive include